junxit/us-congress-bills-119/metadata.md

 - 2025-12-01 — Mr. Williams (TX) moved to suspend the rules and pass the bill, as amended.
 - 2025-12-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4918)
 - 2025-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4918)
+- 2025-12-02 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.